Student Services

 studentcenter.temple.edu/sfc/student-faculty-center

-Student Center Operations is responsible for the management and operation of the Howard Gittis Student Center and a variety of other student-focused spaces on Temple's Main Campus, and the Student Faculty Center activities and operations office on the Health Sciences Center Campus.
+Student Center Operations and Conferences is responsible for the management and operation of the Howard Gittis Student Center and a variety of other student-focused spaces on Temple's Main Campus, as well as the Student Faculty Center Activities and Operations office on the Health Sciences Center Campus.
 Our role is to fulfill the living, dining, meeting, event, programming and recreation needs for the greater campus community.
-To foster excellent interactions, we offer flexible student-focused spaces, opportunities for student leadership and employment, and for student organizations to host events, programs, and meetings, and on the HSC Campus, recreation and activities programming.
+To foster engagement, we offer flexible student-focused spaces, opportunities for student leadership through employment, and for student organizations to host events, programs, and meetings, and on the HSC Campus, recreation and activities programming.

 On Main Campus, in the Howard Gittis Student Center, we manage the Game Room, the "Reel" Cinema, the Information Desk, the Graphics Media Center, and the Student Organizations Village.
 Additionally, just off the Atrium you will find the Book Store (Barnes & Noble), Philadelphia Federal Credit Union (PFCU), the UPS Store, the Office of Sustainability, and the Walker Food Court.
-We also manage the Great Court in Mitten Hall, event space in Morgan Hall, and a variety of outdoor spaces including the Bell Tower and Liacouras Walk for Student Organization and other uses.
-All use of Student Center meeting and conference room spaces, lounges, and special event areas are managed by the Operations team, and we support over 12,000 bookings each year.
+Additionally, we manage the Great Court in Mitten Hall, multiple event spaces in Morgan Hall, and a variety of outdoor spaces including the Bell Tower and Liacouras Walk.
+Each year the Operations team manages, coordinates and supports over 12,000 bookings in 30 event spaces across campus.

 On the Health Sciences Campus, just north on Broad Street, in the Student Faculty Center (SFC), you will find another comprehensive student center facility.
-The SFC manages both activities and operations with a primary focus on Health Science students - but all are welcome to attend events or programs and use our services in the building.
-Our office operates the Recreation Center and manages all conference services needs for the Health Sciences Campus.
+The SFC manages both activities and operations with a primary focus on Health Science students, but all are welcome to attend events or programs and use our services in the building.
+Our office operates the HSC Recreation Center and manages all conference services needs for the SFC Conference Center and special events in the Lewis Katz School of Medicine.
 Student Center facilities are designed and managed with a specific focus on students; we provide avenues for leadership through employment, and facilities which foster both formal and informal involvement.

 The Main Campus Student Center offers a three-story atrium as a grand entrance to a variety of Student Affairs offices and services within the building.
-The Dean of Students; Student Activities; Student Conduct; Temple Student Government; Temple News (student newspaper); Templar (student yearbook); and the Cherry Pantry all "live" in the Student Center.
+The Dean of Students; Student Activities; Disability Resources and Services; Temple Student Government; Temple News (student newspaper); Templar (student yearbook); and the Cherry Pantry are all housed in the Student Center.

-The Student Faculty Center also offers a Barnes & Noble bookstore location, study and informal lounges, conference rooms, game spaces, a television lounge, dance studio and gymnasium.
+The Student Faculty Center also offers a Barnes & Noble bookstore location; study and informal lounges; conference rooms; game spaces; a television lounge; fitness studios; cardio, plyo and weight rooms; and intramural sports in the gymnasium.
 Your Temple Owl Card affords you access to the facility.

 Student Health Services